CMSgov/redhat-enterprise-linux-8-stig-baseline/Development_and_Testing.md

 - Verify you can pull from RepoOne by running `docker pull https://repo1.dso.mil/dsop/redhat/ubi/ubi8`.
 - Celebrate 🎉️ if everything went well.

-## 1.7.
-Running The Profile
+## Running The Profile

 Once you've set up the necessary tools, you're ready to run the profile.
-The testing environment is determined by Test-Kitchen using environment variables.
+The testing environment is determined by Test Kitchen using environment variables.

 There are four testing environments to choose from: